odicforcesounds/devblog/docs/style_of_god.md

 4. **Logic Thought**: To win the Storm, we need to leave the storm way.
 Else, the storm will take us, and make us feel that we are the storm, while we are just a [fragment](https://art.odicforcesounds.com/pages/Data/Audio/Dao_Touch/tracks/07_Fragments_You_Need/index.html) of it.
 5. **Logic Thought**: Solipsism is a false Philosopical theory, but we all live in that condition.
 6. **Logic Thought**: The Unique **Divine** characteristic we all have is the **Will**.
 Without it, nothing is done, nothing is created, nothing can change.
 7. **Logic Thought**: If you tell a lie about me, I will not get offended.
-If you tell a some truth that I wish to hide from everyone, I will get offended.
+If you tell some truth that I wish to hide from everyone, I will get offended.
 So many people putting others in Court, by being offended, while the Justice system defend them.
 Question: Is my impression or the Justice system is getting corrupted, because they don't think about how the brain works?
 Those who get offended are hiding something!
+8. **Logic Thought**: The Christian say: My book speak about the truth and all others, don't, while all others say the same from all others.
+Are you serious or you are just competing?

 As I like to say: